-On April 20, Kaleidoscape, the world’s first artist-driven dark ride, opened at Denver’s Elitch Gardens.
+On April 20, Kaleidoscape, an artist-driven dark ride, opened at Denver’s Elitch Gardens.
 The ride, by game-changing Santa Fe-based arts collective Meow Wolf, is a precursor to a permanent art installation scheduled to open in Denver in late 2020/early 2021.

 Meow Wolf began in Santa Fe in 2008, a populist counterpoint to the city’s high culture gallery scene.
 Their big break came when their immersive, boundary-transcending art take on a Victorian house attracted the attention of Game of Thrones author George R.R.
 Martin, who bought a defunct bowling alley and leased it to them as a permanent venue.